 The first time I tried this recipe, son & heir was away on an extra-curricular sleepover and I had planned an entirely different meal.
 However, being suddenly down to two people for dinner seemed too good an opportunity to waste on

 I don't remember why I didn't blog it at the time, probably just got swamped by other things.
 Real life does have a habit of doing that from time to time - getting in the way!

-It is very easily scaled up if you're wanting to feed more than three, however one point that might be worth noting is not to be tempted to overdo the bacon.
-I did this last time - and won't be doing it again as it stamped, quite firmly, all over the other flavours.
-One other thing - it is perfectly okay to use plain old peas, instead of the petits pois.
-We can't all have a bag of petits pois in the freezer, just waiting for us to need them.
+It is very easily scaled up if you're wanting to feed more than three.
+Oh and one other thing - it is perfectly okay to use plain old peas, instead of the petit pois.
+We can't all have a bag of petit pois in the freezer, just waiting for us to need them.

 100g frozen petits pois

 200g pasta tubes - penne or spirali are good

 Fill a large saucepan with water, add a little salt and set it to boil.

 Heat the oil in a deep non-stick frying pan and add the bacon.
 Fry over a high heat until all the water has burned off and the bacon is beginning to caramelise.
 Add the onion and garlic and continue cooking, stirring often, until the onion is transparent and softened.
 Remove everything from the pan to a bowl and set aside to keep warm.